Generalised Linear Mixed Model Specification, Analysis, Fitting, and Optimal Design in R with the glmmr Packages: Discussion

 The \pkg{glmmrBase} package provides MCML model fitting, along with a Laplace approximation.
-The package is not designed to provide a replacement for existing packages, like \pkg{lme4} or \pkg{glmmTMB}, which can often run in less time for the same model.
-Rather it is intended to provide a complementary, alternative approach to GLMM model fitting when the approximations provided by packages like \pkg{lme4} or \pkg{glmmTMB} may fail to produce reliable estimates or their algorithms may not converge.
+The package provides a wider range of covariance functions than is available in other packages in \proglang{R}, it allows for non-linear functions of parameters, and it can provide robust and bias-corrected standard errors.
+We plan to continue to expand this functionality and available outputs, and encourage users to suggest features.
+The package can therefore provide a complementary approach to GLMM model fitting alongside the existing software in \proglang{R} and other software.
+MCML may be especially useful when the approximations provided by packages like \pkg{lme4} or \pkg{glmmTMB} may fail to produce reliable estimates or their algorithms may not converge.
 For simpler models, such as those with exchangable covariance functions or large numbers of observations, methods like PQL and Laplacian approximation can produce highly reliable estimates, and in a fraction of the time that MCML can.
-However, in more complex cases, as our illustrative examples show, there can be large differences.
-We encountered frequent failures to converge when simulating data for the given examples.
+However, in more complex cases there can be differences.
 More complex covariance structures are of growing interest to more accurately represent data generating processes.
-We have used the running example of a cluster randomised trial over multiple time periods, early modelling used a single group-membership random effect, whereas more contemporary approaches focus on temporal decay models, like autoregressive random effects \citep{Li2021}.
-However, \pkg{glmmTMB} is one of very few packages, prior to \pkg{glmmrMCML} to offer model fitting for this covariance structure.
+We have used a running example of a cluster randomised trial over multiple time periods.
+Early efforts at modelling used a single group-membership random effect, whereas more contemporary approaches focus on temporal decay models, like autoregressive random effects \citep{Li2021}.
+However, \pkg{glmmTMB} is one of very few packages, prior to \pkg{glmmrBase} to offer model fitting for this covariance structure in \proglang{R}; SAS provides similar functionality but not in conjunction with other features like non-linear fixed effect specifications.